dougeby/IntuneDocs/intune/early-edition.md

 ### Review policy compliance for Windows 10 update rings <!-- 1352223 -->
 You will be able to review a policy report for your Windows 10 update rings from **Software updates** > **Per update ring deployment state**.
 The policy report includes deployment status for the update rings that you have configured.

+### Windows 10 Company Portal app added to Windows Information Protection allow policy <!-- 677129 -->
+The Windows 10 Company Portal app will be updated to support Windows Information Protection (WIP).
+The app can be added to the WIP allow policy.
+With this change, the app no longer has to be added to the **Exempt** list.

 ### Remote support for Windows, and Windows Mobile devices  <!-- 1070473 -->
 Intune will be able to use the [TeamViewer](https://www.teamviewer.com) software, purchased separately, to enable you to give remote assistance to your users who are running Windows, and Windows Mobile devices.